 Method 1: Using the “Custom column labels” Feature

 Google Sheets provides a built-in feature to change the column labels.
-Here’s how to do it: (See Also: How To Have Google Sheets Add Columns)
+Here’s how to do it: (See Also: How To Add Multiple Filters In Google Sheets)

 - Select the entire column or range of cells that you want to rename.